akshan-muhammed-10/am10akshanmuhammed10/README.md

 - 🌱 I’m currently a student
 - 📫 Reach me on Telegram: @am10_akshan_muhd_10
 - 📧 akshanmuhammed1@gmail.com
-- Scratch ID : proprogrammerT-Rex
+- Scratch ID : proprogrammerT-rex

 <!---
 am10akshanmuhammed10/am10akshanmuhammed10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.